inveniosoftware/docs-invenio-rdm/docs/operate/customize/static_pages.md

 pipenv run invenio rdm pages create --force
 ```

 This will wipe out all previously created static pages and load them again.
-I.e. it will delete the templates you have removed from your `pages.yaml` and update the existing templates with the changes you have made, if any.
+In other words, it will delete the templates you have removed from your `pages.yaml` and update the existing templates with the changes you have made, if any.

 ## Changing the base template